david-04/shortycut/src/docs/post-links.md

 which prevents filters and settings from showing up in the browser's address bar.
 It's often used for sensitive input like usernames and passwords.
 As a side effect, these pages can't (and often shouldn't) be bookmarked.
-But in some cases it's safe and handy to create a shortcut nevertheless.
+But in some cases, it's safe and handy to create a shortcut nevertheless.

 ## ![](img/arrow.svg) Link syntax